jeff-hykin/ilab-database/README.md

 # Setup / Installation

+Note: the oneline installer will probably run for more than an hour, so you might want to kick it off right before grabbing lunch.
-Everything is detailed in the `documentation/setup.md`!
+Everything for installation is detailed in the `documentation/setup.md`!

 # Usage